-The Four Bedroom Presidential Villa at the Andaz Maui at Wailea Resort – They also offer two and three bedroom villas, but we’re not shooting for silver and bronze here, folks.
-At 4,070 square feet, the villa includes five bathrooms, a media room, private plunge pools, full kitchen, and beachfront access to Mokapu Beach, among other lovely things.
+The Four-Bedroom Presidential Villa at the Andaz Maui at Wailea Resort – They also offer two and three-bedroom villas, but we’re not shooting for silver and bronze here, folks.
+At 4,070 square feet, the villa includes five bathrooms, a media room, private plunge pools, a full kitchen, and beachfront access to Mokapu Beach, among other lovely things.
 The Andaz is the newest resort in Wailea, and it’s absolutely beautiful inside and out.
-I bet you could even pay someone to give you a piggy back ride to the baller 3-level pool.
+I bet you could even pay someone to give you a piggyback ride to their Mokapu Luau.

 Where to Eat